The Fine Print

 Who we are

 Lost Letters Room is the service described at www.lostlettersroom.com.
-For anything in this policy, you can reach us at support@lostlettersroom.com.
-For the purposes of data-protection law, we act as the data controller for the information described below.
+For the purposes of data-protection law, Lost Letters Room is the data controller for the information described below, and our point of contact for anything in this policy — questions, requests, or complaints — is support@lostlettersroom.com.

 What we collect